Sweet Desire, Wicked Fate

 Jaden squinted, trying to comprehend what she was seeing.

 Four creatures huddled around the tree’s broken branches.
-Malnourished and scrawny their small bodies appeared human, except their features were reptilian, or rodent, but without any of the hair or fur.
-Horns sprouted from their heads and faces, fangs protruded from their mouths, and their tattered clothes were covered in slime.
+Malnourished and scrawny, their small bodies appeared human, except their features were reptilian, or rodent, but without any fur.
+Horns sprouted from their heads and faces, fangs protruded from their mouths, their tattered clothes were covered in slime.

 Had a science lab buried experimental rats and chemicals here in the bayou, where they’d continued to grow until they became these things?
 And she’d released them.
 Jaden wished her phone hadn’t been consumed by the mud so she could take a photo.

-One of the things, dressed in a filthy green shirt and culottes, stood about fifteen inches tall and resembled an old hag.
+One of the things, dressed in a filthy green shirt and baggy pants, stood about sixteen inches tall and resembled an old hag.
 Long tentacles bounced around its head.
 Its bony hands reached out as it extended sharp claws, ready to shred whatever they had trapped.
 Jaden would have screamed if she thought any of this was really happening.
 But it couldn’t be.

 The thing spoke, and Jaden shivered.